Inklingo

 nounB2sports

-Use 'club' specifically when talking about sports equipment used to hit a ball, such as in golf or baseball.
+Use 'club' specifically for the equipment used to hit a ball in sports like golf or baseball.

 A close-up illustration of a single golf club resting on green grass next to a golf ball.